ABOUT THE ARTIST

 Perhaps you have met me at one of the many art shows I attend throughout the U.S. or picked up one of my pieces at that cool gallery in your town.
 If not, let me fill you in on what it is I do as well as the where, the how and the elusive why.

 A born artist, I really found my niche when I picked up my first saw frame.
 It felt like I had the knowledge all along, but not the tools.
-As I was introduced to metalsmithing at The Maryland Institute College of Art I felt I was being reminded of something I knew long ago; it just made sense.
+As I was introduced to metalsmithing at The Maryland Institute College of Art I felt I was being reminded of something I knew all along; it just made sense.
 Through years of study, apprenticeships, and benchwork I have honed my skills as a metalsmith and developed the aesthetic I bring to you today.

 My minimalist designs are hand-fabricated in sterling silver and 18k gold.
 I begin with sheet, wire, and tubing which I saw, solder, forge and form to build the architecturally inspired works ruminating in my mind.
 My design is heavily influenced by line.
 I see the world through the lines that comprise it.
-And if you're trying to pick me out of a crowd, I'll be the one in stripes!

 Like all artists, I can only imagine a life where I soak up the world around me and reinterpret it through my chosen medium.
 I love the process of building a piece, the care that goes into each soldered joint, each hammered texture, each sanded stroke so I can bring to you something to be cherished.